explosion/spacy-course/chapters/en/slides/chapter4_02_running-training.md

 the evaluation data.

 The training runs until the model stops improving and exits automatically.
-At the end, the pipeline with the best score is saved to the output directory.
+At the end, the last trained pipeline and the pipeline with the best score is saved to the output directory.

 ---